nosqlbench/nosqlbench/activitytype-cql/src/main/resources/cql.md

 ### Parameter Templating

 Double angle brackets may be used to drop parameters into the YAML arbitrarily.
 When the YAML file is loaded, and only then, these parameters are interpolated from activity parameters like those above.
 This allows you to create activity templates that can be customized simply by providing additional parameters to the activity.
 There are two forms,
 \<\<some_var_name:default_value\>\> and \<\<some_var_name\>\>.
 The first
 form contains a default value.
 In any case, if one of these parameters is encountered and a qualifying value is not found, an error will be thrown.

-### YAML Location
+### Workload YAML Location

-The YAML file referenced in the yaml= parameter will be searched for in the following places, in this order:
+The YAML file referenced in the workload= parameter will be searched for in the following places, in this order:
 1. A URL, if it starts with 'http:' or 'https:'
 2. The local filesystem, if it exists there
 3. The internal classpath and assets in the jar.

-The '.yaml' suffix is not required in the yaml= parameter, however it is required on the actual file.
+The '.yaml' suffix is not required in the workload= parameter, however it is required on the actual file.
 As well, the logical search path "activities/" will be used if necessary to locate the file, both on the filesystem and in the classpath.